KeyboardKit/KeyboardKit/README.md

 * `Pro` uses KeyboardKit Pro and has a `SystemKeyboard` with all LRT locales, autocomplete etc.
 * `ProRtl` uses KeyboardKit Pro and has a `SystemKeyboard` with all RTL locales, autocomplete etc.

-Just open and run the demo app, then enable the keyboards you want to try under System Settings.
+Just open and run the demo app in the `Demo` folder, then enable the keyboards you want to try under System Settings.
 Note that you need to enable full access to try some features, like audio and haptic feedback.